+This work is a significantly extended version of our CGI2015 contribution [6].
+Besides supplying a more thorough exposition, we provide here significant new material.
+In particular, we provide more details on the experimental setup to improve reproducibility of our experiments and verification of our results, we extend our analysis with an in-depth study of the main potentially confounding variables, we analyze time-related user performance as a function of shading models, we compare stereoscopic and monoscopic findings, and discuss the reasons that may lead some shading methods to influence perception more than others.
 In the remainder of this paper, we will first discuss related studies as well as relevant volumetric illumination techniques.
 Section 3 details our experimental setup and discusses the underlying research questions in greater detail.
-The achieved results and their implication for volume illumination in stereoscopic setups are discussed in Sections 4 and 5.
-Finally, the paper concludes in Section 6, whereby we summarize our findings, we provide the derived guidelines, and state implications for current VREs.
+The achieved results and their implication for volume illumination in stereoscopic setups are discussed in Sections 4.
+In Section 5, we deeply analyze important aspects of the experiments, including marker positioning, difference between left and right eyes, luminance difference of the marked points, and relationships between depth map and shading.
+Section 6 discusses our findings.
+Finally, the paper concludes in Section 7, whereby we summarize our findings, we provide the derived guidelines, and state implications for current VREs.

-2 Related Work
+2 Related work